joachimruhs/feusersmap/Documentation/AdministratorManual/Index.rst

 Inserting data
 ^^^^^^^^^^^^^^
 In TYPO3 list module select page Data.
-First insert some sys_categories.
+First insert some usergroups.
-Then you can insert some tt_address data records.
-You have to insert the coordinates.
-If you don't insert some icon, the extension uses a default icon for the
+Then you can insert some fe_users.
+If the field mapgeocode is set, the extension tries to get the coordinates.
+If that fails, the field mapgeocode is set to 0.
-POI's.
+If you don't insert some mapicon, the extension uses a default icon for the marker.

 When everything is done you can start a search in frontend.